gsthr logo

 Smoking in Egypt

-As of 2022, the prevalence of tobacco smoking among adults in Egypt was significant, with an overall rate of 24.7% among individuals aged 15 and older.
-This prevalence was notably higher among males, at 48.9%, compared to just 0.3% among females.
-The total number of smokers in Egypt was approximately 16,894,895 in 2022.
-Comparatively, in 2020, the adult smoking prevalence was slightly lower at 21.1%, with male smokers accounting for 41.8% and female smokers at 0.3%.
-Notably, in 2019, the prevalence was 21.4% overall, with 42.3% for males and 0.4% for females.
-The adult daily tobacco smoking prevalence was 18.4% with 35.3% among males and 0.4% among females.
-Smoking-related mortality in 2021 accounted for 11% of all deaths, with 78,337 deaths, 66,464 of which were males and 11,873 females.
+In Egypt, smoking is legal and cigarettes can be purchased in person or online, and imported for trade.
+However, sales through vending machines are banned.
+Moreover, there is a minimum age requirement of 18 years for all tobacco purchases, and all packages must display a health warning.
+Additionally, there is a total ban on all forms of advertising and promotion for these products.
+Smoking in public is also banned in places such as healthcare and educational facilities.
+Cigarettes are subject to a specific excise tax of 19.51% and a total taxation rate of 74.88%.
+As of 2024, the current prevalence of tobacco smoking among adults in Egypt was significant, with an overall rate of 24.9% among individuals aged 15 and older.
+This prevalence was notably higher among males with 49.2%, compared to only 0.4% among females.
+The total number of current adult smokers in Egypt was approximately 19.5 million in 2024.
+In comparison, the adult current smoking prevalence in 2020 was slightly lower at 21.1%, with male smokers accounting for 41.8% and female smokers at 0.3%.
+Notably, in 2019, the prevalence of smoking was 21.4% overall, with 42.3% among males and 0.4% among females.
+The adult daily tobacco smoking prevalence in 2017 was 18.4% with 35.3% among males and 0.4% among females.
+Smoking-related mortality accounted for 11% of all deaths in Egypt in 2021, representing 78,337 deaths including 66,464 male deaths and 11,873 female deaths.
 This indicates that the annual percentage of all deaths attributed to tobacco smoking in 2021 was 15.6% among males and 4.16% among females.
 These statistics highlight the ongoing public health challenge posed by tobacco smoking in Egypt, necessitating continued efforts in reducing smoking health impacts in the country.

 Read articles from Egypt